oroinc/documentation/user_guide/sales_processes_workflow.rst

 - Find the process with the Opportunity instance in the grid and click in the corresponding row

 - You will get to the page of the Opportunity instance.
-Click :kbd:`Close as Lost` or :kbd:`Close as Won` button in the top right corner
+Click :guilabel:`Close as Lost` or :guilabel:`Close as Won` button in the top right corner

 *Close as Lost* or *Close as Won* tab will appear.
 There only two mandatory system fields: